AnAppAMonth/chai-adhoc/README.md

 ==========

 *Chai*'s API is designed to be used by plugins, and not optimzied for ad-hoc creation of custom assertions.
-This module simplifies *Chai*'s plugin API and makes it easier to create new assertions or modify existing ones in an ad-hoc way.
+This *Chai* plugin simplifies *Chai*'s plugin API and makes it easier to create new assertions or modify existing ones in an ad-hoc way.
+But really, the various helpers it provides make plugin creation simpler, too.

 Do you find yourself creating functions to group tests and then use the function to test multiple subjects?
 Consider creating a custom assertion instead!
 By